World's rarest gorillas spotted with babies in Nigeria's forest

 (CNN)In a rare sighting, conservationists have captured new images of the world's rarest gorillas with several babies in southern Nigeria.

-The Cross River gorillas were spotted in the dense Mbe Mountains in Cross River state on a camera set up by the Wildlife Conservation Society.
+The Cross River gorillas were spotted in the dense Mbe Mountains in Cross River state by a camera set up by the Wildlife Conservation Society.

 The subspecies is critically endangered and at one point only about 300 were known to be alive within the mountainous area in Nigeria and Cameroon, according to the International Union for Conservation of Nature.